 |Family Resources||Victim Resources|

-The prospect of going to jail is a scary and stressfull idea, not only for whoever gets locked up, but also that person’s friends and family.
-The purpose of this guide is to give information and advice that you’ll need to make helping someone get out of jail less stressfull.
+The prospect of going to jail is a scary and stressful idea, not only for whoever gets locked up, but also that person’s friends and family.
+The purpose of this guide is to give information and advice that you’ll need to make helping someone get out of jail less stressful.
 If you have a question, just ask it, and please leave any tips or comments that might help other people in the same situation would be welcome.

 Morgan County Correctional Complex

 Wartburg, TN 37887

 Map and Directions